The SentineleseThe SentineleseThe SentineleseThe SentineleseThe Sentinelese

 The Sentinelese have lived on their island for up to 55,000 years and have no contact with the outside world. © Survival

 In 1991 there appeared to be a change.
 When the officials arrived at North Sentinel, the Sentinelese gestured for them to bring gifts and then, for the first time, approached without their weapons.
 They even waded into the sea towards the boat to collect more coconuts.
-However, this friendly contact was not to last, although gift dropping trips continued for some years, encounters were not always friendly.
+However, friendly interactions were not to last.
+Although gift dropping trips continued for some years, encounters were often violent and always highly dangerous for all concerned.
 At times the Sentinelese aimed their arrows at the contact team, and once they attacked a wooden boat with their adzes (a stone axe for cutting wood).
-No one knows why the Sentinelese first dropped, and then resumed their hostility to the contact missions, nor if any died as a result of diseases caught during these visits.
+No one knows why the Sentinelese first dropped, and then resumed their hostility to the contact missions, nor if any of them died as a result of diseases caught during these visits.

 In 1996, the regular gift dropping missions stopped.
-Many officials were beginning to question the wisdom of attempting to contact a people who were healthy and content and who had thrived on their own for up to 55,000 years.
-Contact had had only a devastating impact on the Great Andamanese tribes.
-Sustained contact with the Sentinelese would certainly have tragic consequences.
+Many officials were beginning to question the idea of attempting to contact a people who were healthy and content and who had thrived without contact with outsiders for perhaps tens of thousands of years.
+Contact had a devastating impact on the neighbouring Onge and Great Andamanese peoples, their population falling 85% and 99% respectively.
+Sustained contact with the Sentinelese would certainly have similalry terrible consequences.

 In the following years only occasional visits were made, again with a mixed response.
 After the tsunami in 2004, officials made two visits to check, from a distance, that the Sentinelese seemed healthy and were not suffering in any way.

-Following a campaign by Survival and local organisations, the Indian government finally abandoned plans to contact the Sentinelese, and their current position is still that no further attempts to contact the tribe will be made.
+Following a campaign by Survival and local organisations, the Indian government finally abandoned all plans to contact the Sentinelese, and their current position is still that no further attempts to contact them will be made.

 All visits to North Sentinel are now strictly illegal and the Indian coast guard patrols around a buffer zone near the coast to prevent outsiders from coming too close.